sorphwer/v4.sorphwer.github.io/data/blog/2023-03-10-insert-anything-in-docx.md

 You may find that `run` is a compress unite that may contain a part of a single word, a single word or several words.
 And some `run` elements seems to have no content here.

-## TL;DR： Control everything although docx does not support this
+## TL;DR: Control everything although docx does not support this

 - docx library will only select tags it know (w:p, w:b, w:r, etc.) and will ignore tags it doesn't know (w:ins, w:del, etc.)